sap-tutorials/Tutorials/tutorials/ai-core-code/ai-core-code.md

 <!-- border -->![image](img/ail/Schedule3.jpg)

-Now a screen will appear where you can choose between the avilable Execution config and click on next
+Now a screen will appear where you can choose between the available Execution config and click on next

 <!-- border -->![image](img/ail/Schedule4.jpg)